PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r1.md

 ## Wiring and Connections

-Hawk R1 RTK GPS comes with an 8 pin JST-GH connector that can be plugged into a PixHawk autopilot.
+Hawk R1 RTK GPS comes with an 6 pin JST-GH connector that can be plugged into a PixHawk autopilot.
-For use as a base station, the module has a USB-C connector

 ### Pinout

 LOCOSYS GPS pinout is provided below.
-For some autopilots, like the [Hex Cube](../flight_controller/pixhawk-2.md) and [PixRacer](../flight_controller/pixracer.md), all that is needed is a 1-1 6-pin JST-GH cable.

 Pin | Hawk R1 GPS
 --- | ---